Strappazzon/GRW-GHOST-Buster/.github/README.md

   * _Disabled by default_
   * The program will check if the current version is up to date

-All settings will be stored inside `%LOCALAPPDATA%\GHOSTbackup`
+All settings are stored inside `%LOCALAPPDATA%\GHOSTbackup`.

 ## Download